-Reading Prose and Poetry See Benchmarks for Excellent Student Thinking 10.R.1.1, 10.R.1.2, 10.R.1.3, 10.R.1.4 Indicator Below Expectations At/Near Expectations Above Expectations What These Results Mean For example, your learner may be able to: Explain how simple key elements add to the tone, mood, or purpose of a text.
+Reading Prose and Poetry See Benchmarks for Excellent Student Thinking 10.R.1.1, 10.R.1.2, 10.R.1.3, 10.R.1.4 Indicator Below Expectations At/Near Expectations Above Expectations What These Results Mean For example, your learner may be able to: Explain how simple key elements enhance or add meaning and/or style in a literary text focusing on tone, mood, and purpose.
 Explain and compare simple stated universal themes and their development.
 Explain coming of age experiences and how the author presents straightforward conflicting perspectives.
 Explain how authors create simple layers of meaning in poetry.
-For example, your learner may be able to: Analyze how simple key elements add to the tone, mood, or purpose of a text.
+For example, your learner may be able to: Analyze how simple key elements enhance or add meaning and/or style in a literary text focusing on tone, mood, and purpose.
 Analyze and compare stated universal themes and their development.
 Analyze coming of age experiences and how the author presents straightforward conflicting perspectives.
 Analyze how authors create layers of meaning in poetry.
-For example, your learner may be able to: Analyze how key elements add to the tone, mood, or purpose of challenging text.
+For example, your learner may be able to: Analyze how key elements enhance or add meaning and/or style in a literary text focusing on tone, mood, and purpose.
 Analyze and compare universal themes and their development.
 Analyze coming of age experiences and how the author presents conflicting perspectives.
 Analyze how authors create multiple layers of meaning in poetry.
-Next Steps (Ask follow-up questions such as How do you know?
-Where did you find it?, etc.) Read literary works, including poetry.
+Next Steps (Ask follow-up questions such as How do you know?, Where did you find it?, etc.) Read literary works, including poetry.
+For example, discuss with your learner: • Key elements and how they enhance meaning. ○ What is the mood of the text?
+Are there different moods and how do you know? ○ What is the tone of the text?
+Are there different tones, and how do you know? ○ What is the author's purpose for writing this text?
+Help find evidence to support that purpose. • How multiple universal themes are developed in a text. ○ What are the universal themes in the text?
+Read literary works, including poetry.
 For example, discuss with your learner: • Key elements and how they enhance meaning. • What is the mood of the text?
-Are there different moods and how do you know? • What is the tone of the text?
-Are there different tones and how do you know? • What is the author's purpose for writing this text?
-Help find evidence to support that purpose. • What is a universal theme in the text?
-Help find evidence to support that message. • Literary texts that reflect coming of age experiences and how the author Read literary works, including poetry.
-For example, discuss with your learner: • Key elements and how they enhance meaning. • What is the mood of the text?
 Does it change?
 Where and how do you know? • What is the tone of the text?
 Does it change?
 Where and how do you know? • What is the author's purpose for writing this text?
-Find evidence to support that purpose. • What are universal themes in the text?
-What evidence supports those messages? • Literary texts that reflect coming of age experiences and how the author represents conflicting character perspectives.
+Find evidence to support that purpose. • How multiple universal themes are developed in a text. • What are the universal themes in the text?
 Read literary works, including poetry.
-For example, discuss with your learner: • Key elements and how they enhance meaning. • What is the mood of the text?
+For example, discuss with your learner: • Key elements and how they enhance meaning. ○ What is the mood of the text?
 How does it change?
-Where and how do you know? • What is the tone of the text?
+Where and how do you know? ○ What is the tone of the text?
 How does it change?
-Where and how do you know? • What is the author's purpose for writing this text?
-Find evidence to support that purpose. • What are universal themes in the text?
-What evidence supports those messages? • Literary texts that reflect coming of age experiences and how the author represents complex conflicting character perspectives.
+Where and how do you know? ○ What is the author's purpose for writing this text?
+Find evidence to support that purpose. • How multiple universal themes are developed in a text. ○ What are the universal themes in the text?